aws-samples/aws-customer-agreement-update-checker/README.md

-## AWS Customer Agreement Update Checker
+# AWS Customer Agreement Update Checker

 This repository contains a simple solution to check and notify when it detects a change to the AWS customer agreement posted at https://aws.amazon.com/agreement/

 The solution uses an Amazon EventBridge rule which triggers a Lambda function daily.
 This function stores the "Last Updated" date specified on the agreement page in an SSM parameter and compares the date found with the stored parameter.
 When a new date is detected, an SNS notification is sent to the email addresses subscribed to the topic.

+This sample can be modified with any additional requirements.

 ## Deployment